csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 - What operations to pipeline across different processors, what operations to execute independently in parallel, and what operations to execute sequen- tially, one after the other.

 These decisions constitute the task of **scheduling** the execution tree.
-Determining the resources of each kind—such as processors, disks, and mem-

-ory—that should be allocated to each operation in the tree is another aspect of the optimization problem.
-For instance, it may appear wise to use the maximum amount of parallelism available, but it is a good idea not to execute certain opera- tions in parallel.
+Determining the resources of each kind such as processors, disks, and memory that should be allocated to each operation in the tree is another aspect of the optimization problem.
+For instance, it may appear wise to use the maximum amount of parallelism available, but it is a good idea not to execute certain operations in parallel.
 Operations whose computational requirements are significantly smaller than the communication overhead should be clustered with one of their neighbors.
 Otherwise, the advantage of parallelism is negated by the overhead of communication.

 One concern is that long pipelines do not lend themselves to good resource utilization.
 Unless the operations are coarse grained, the final operation of the pipeline may wait for a long time to get inputs, while holding precious resources, such as memory.
 Hence, long pipelines should be avoided.